Expensify/App/e2e/README.md

 ## Structure

-For the test suite no additional tooling was used.
+For the test suite, no additional tooling was used.
 It is made of the following
 components:

 - Test server: